Beef short ribs slowly braised in red wine, garlic, rosemary and two types of mustard are so tender and delicious.

 For this recipe, I used beef short ribs, garlic, fresh thyme and rosemary, two types of mustard and of course red wine.
 First, sear the meat in a Dutch oven so they’re brown on all sides.

 Next, add the remaining ingredients, place the pot in the oven and let it cook slowly for 3 hours until the meat was super tender.
 This cooking method works perfectly every time!

-These ribs are so tender, you only need a fork, and they have such an amazing, robust flavor.
+These Braised Short Ribs are so tender, you only need a fork.
+They have such an amazing, robust flavor.
 It takes hardly any time to prepare; however, you do need to be home to let it cook for the three hours, so it would make a wonderful Sunday afternoon dinner. ~Enjoy!

 Sign up for my weekly newsletter and receive a FREE eBook!

 - 3 pounds bone-in beef chuck short ribs

 - 2 tablespoons butter

 - 1 sprig fresh rosemary

 - 1/2 bottle dry italian red wine